The Jemima Layzell Trust

-Last years winners met Michael Morpurgo, Jemima's literary hero and the Trust's Patron in September 2015.
+Our 2015 winners met Michael Morpurgo, Jemima's literary hero and the Trust's Patron in September 2015.
 They each received a special edition copy of The War Horse, which was signed by Michael Morpurgo at his talk 'Fact into Fiction' at Langport Library.

 They were given tickets to Michael and Clare Morpurgo's show 'Where My Wellies Take Me Concert' at the Yeovil Literary Festival and also had their work printed in The Lamp magazine thanks to Lionel Ward of Brendon Books.